 Professor Amanda Salis is a full-time research scientist at the University of Sydney’s Boden Institute of Obesity, Nutrition, Exercise and Eating Disorders at the Charles Perkins Centre.

 In addition to her current NHMRC Senior Research Fellowship, her current research is funded by NHMRC project grants, totalling more than $2.4 million.

 As this is a hands-on practical workshop, it is best suited to those who already have a set of analysed original research results that are ready to be written up as a paper, or an early draft of an original manuscript or systematic review (not a narrative review).

 $220 (inc. GST) including morning and afternoon tea.

-Note: this course is already discounted, and no further discounts (eg, for students or affiliates) will be offered.
+Note: this workshop is already discounted, and no further discounts (eg, for students or affiliates) will be offered.